php-fig-rectified/psr2r-sniffer/README.md

 You can then use it like this:
 ```
 // Sniffs only
-bin/sniff /path/to/your/files
+vendor/bin/sniff /path/to/your/files

 // Sniffs and fixes
-bin/sniff /path/to/your/files -f
+vendor/bin/sniff /path/to/your/files -f
 ```
 The path is optional if you want to run it on your complete project root dir.
 It will in this case automatically skip the `vendor/` dir.

 #### Examples
-If you want to run the sniffer over your root `src` folder, run:
+If you want to run the sniffer over your root `src/` folder, run:
 ```
-bin/sniff src
+vendor/bin/sniff src/
 ```

 Use `-h` to list all available options.
 But with this bin tool the path needs to always come first (it does not work otherwise):
 ```
-bin/sniff /path/to/files [optional params]
+vendor/bin/sniff /path/to/files [optional params]
 ```

 #### Useful commands